flyingpeng1/470-BERT-Project/README.md

 ![Guesser diagram](BERT_diagram.png)

+## Running Locally (For competition)
+The working directory MUST be `src`, and you MUST use the command `python -m qanta.qbmodel` for the files to import correctly.
+This is an artifact of following the original Codalab specifications, and does not seem to be easily fixable without regenerating the model, which would take multiple days.

+When importing, use `from qanta.qbmodel import *` to make sure everything imports correctly.
+Thank you for your patience!

+`sh gather_resources.sh` should work as intended and download the model

+A requirements.txt file is included to help you set up your environment (Disclaimer: not all of the things in this file are dependencies - some may have been included from my environment by accident)

 ## Instructions
 If you don't want to run the system and just want to see the resulting performance, you can view test_evaluation_output.json, dev_evaluation_output.json, and their associated logs test_eval.txt and dev_eval.txt